Interesting Facts About Rosa Parks for Kids

 - Rosa used to work as a seamstress whenever she faced a financial crisis or needed some extra money.

-- The bus that Rosa Parks was arrested in is still preserved in the Henry Ford Museum, Michigan.
+- The bus on which Rosa Parks was arrested is still preserved in the Henry Ford Museum in Michigan.

 - Rosa Parks has written an autobiography titled “Rosa Parks: My Story.”
 The book was published in the year 1992.
 She has written a total of four books during her lifetime.

-- Rosa Parks completed her high school education when it was uncommon among African-Americans.
-During the period, less than 7% of African-Americans were known to have had completed their high school.
-Rosa Parks’ dedication and will to complete education has been an inspiration to children then and continues to be an inspiration to date.
+- Rosa Parks completed her high school education when it was uncommon among African Americans.
+During the period, less than 7% of African-Americans were known to have completed high school.
+Rosa Parks’ dedication and will to complete her education have been an inspiration to children then and continue to be an inspiration to date.

 - Rosa’s grandparents had even served as slaves during their lives and were strong supporters of racial equality.